facundoolano/advenjure/README.md

 ![Example game](example.gif)

-A text adventure engine I wrote to learn Clojure (and because it's fun!).
+Advenjure is a text adventure (or interactive fiction) game engine.
+I wrote it as an excuse to learn Clojure.
 Some of its distinctive features are:

   * Unix-like prompt with smart tab completion and command history (powered by [JLine](https://github.com/jline/jline2)).